shaohua0116/Activation-Visualization-Histogram/README.md

 # SELUs (scaled exponential linear units) - Visualized and Histogramed Comparisons among ReLU and Leaky ReLU

 ## Descriptions
 This project includes a [Tensorflow](https://www.tensorflow.org/) implementation of SELUs (scaled exponential linear units) proposed in this paper [Self-Normalizing Neural Networks](https://arxiv.org/abs/1706.02515).
 Also, aiming to present clear at a glance comparisons among SELU, ReLU, Leaky ReLU, etc, this implementation focuses on visualizing and histogramming activations on [Tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
-As a result, the drawn visualization and histogram are nicely incorporate with Tensorboard by introducing plotting summaries.
+As a result, the drawn visualization and histogram are nicely incorporating with Tensorboard by introducing plotting summaries.
 Examples of visualization and histogram are as follow.

 <img src="figure/AVH.png" height="450"/>,